lootlocker/unreal-sdk/README.md

 ```

 In any response coming from the callback of all LootLocker methods, you get the response above.
-You can get the raw text “FullTextFromServer” and deserialize into any JSON structure that you want.
+You can get the raw text from “FullTextFromServer”.

-#### Example GetPersistentStorageResponse Response
+#### Example Response

-We also have a class for each response.
+We have a class for each response.
 The response class contains all the variables from any JSON response from all methods.
-You can see this when checking out the Sample App that comes with the SDK.
-You can also check the API responses for the JSON response expected.
+You can see this when checking out the examples that come with the SDK and comparing them with the API JSON response expected.

 ```json
     // Example json